AllenInstitute/deepinterpolation/README.rst

 2. Install from a clone of this repository.

 This will give you access to the latest developments as well as the provided sample data.
 Our step by step example assume this installation mode as it depends on the sample datasets.
-The following outlines how to install on your local machine from a clone repository.

 The small training examples below works on both CPU and GPU architecture (ie. even a small macbook).
 If you are not familiar with using deep learning, we recommend to play with smaller datasets first, such as the example Neuropixel data provided.